SiliconLabs/wifi_combo_applications/iot-pa-wifi-firmware_update_via_bootloader/readme.md

 2. As soon as the debug process is completed, the application control branches to the main().

 3. Go to the J-link Silicon Labs console pane to observe the debug prints in the Serial 1 tab.
-NOTE: If you do not see any application prints, re-install Simplicity Studio IDE and follow the steps from the [setting up the development environment](#Setting-up-the-development-environment) section.

 4. Click the **Resume** icon in the Simplicity Studio IDE toolbar to run the project.

    **![Run](resources/readme/run.png)**

 5. For case 1 (using microSD card), the following application prints are observed on the serial console.

+**NOTE**: If you do not see any application prints, re-install Simplicity Studio IDE and follow the steps from the [setting up the development environment](#Setting-up-the-development-environment) section.

    **![microSD Prints](resources/readme/sdcard_prints.PNG)**